jaccomoc/jactl/docs/about.markdown

 mechanism based on continuations that ensures it never blocks the execution thread on which it is running.

-It comes with a [Read-Evaluate-Print-Loop (REPL) utility](https://github.com/jaccomoc/jactl-repl) for testing out code interactively and can also be used for [command line scripts](command-line-scripts).

-To learn how to integrate Jactl into your application see the [Integration Guide](integration-guide).

-You can find the source code for Jactl at GitHub: [jactl](https://github.com/jaccomoc/jactl)

 # Why?

 I wrote Jactl because I wanted a scripting language that Java applications could embed and allow their users